 Additionally, Business Class customers receive a 25% bonus on Amtrak Guest Rewards points.

-Wi-fi – is free and available on these trains.
-There is a chance that Wi-fi may not be available in Candida.
+Wi-Fi is free and available on these trains, but it may not be available in Candida.

-The cafe car takes US currency during the US portions.
-The cafe will accept only credit cards, prepaid cards, and VIA Rail gift cards for onboard Café purchases in the Canadian section.
+The cafe car takes US currency during the US portions, but the cafe will accept only credit cards, prepaid cards, and VIA Rail gift cards for onboard Café purchases in the Canadian section.
 Some trains may take Canadian paper money only in Canada.

-I assume debit cards are accepted, but the bold text is from the Amtrak site, and this could change at any time.
+I assume Vias and Mastercard branded debit cards are accepted, but the bold text is from the Amtrak site, and this could change at any time.
+Ask the car attendant for more details.

 Information in this section is directly from Amtrak; visit the Amtrak page on border crossing to ensure you have the most current information.